 Best Practices

-Ensure clarity, by using high-quality ink for traditional stamps, choosing fast-drying options to prevent smudging.
+Ensure clarity, by using high-quality ink for traditional stamps, and choosing fast-drying options to prevent smudging.
 For electronic seals, secure digital tools by employing strong passwords and encryption.
 Store stamps and seals in a safe place to prevent unauthorized access—locks or secure storage solutions work best.
 Clean stamps regularly, using appropriate cleaning solutions to remove ink residue and ensure crisp impressions.
 Update electronic seals frequently, ensuring synchronization with the latest software versions to maintain compliance and security.

 Common Mistakes To Avoid